-As a consequence, where the right to appeal and cassation is concerned and taking the text of the Constitution as leading, the relevance of the distinction between small cases and the other cases, is only relevant for cassation.
+Consequently, where the right to appeal and cassation is concerned and taking the text of the Constitution as leading, the relevance of the distinction between small cases and the other cases, is only relevant for cassation.

 This is at first glance different for appeals, now that according to the Constitution appeal should always be possible.